ukparliament/weeknotes.data-search/2018/19/index.md

 ### Showing and telling

 Matthieu was joined by librarian Liz, from the Indexing and Data Management Section in the House of Commons Library, to talk about our experiments with [VocBench](http://vocbench.uniroma2.it/), a vocabulary management tool with a [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System)-y, web-based workstream.
-They're both pleased at how well working together has gone and they even managed to make improvements to the vocabulary whilst preparing their presentation.
+They’re both pleased at how well working together has gone, and they even managed to make improvements to the vocabulary whilst preparing their presentation.
 Matthieu thinks [SPARQL](https://en.wikipedia.org/wiki/SPARQL) is a really powerful and versatile tool.
 Apart from performance concerns over some long-running queries (think 1-5 seconds), it's all [blue skies ahead](https://www.youtube.com/watch?v=aQUlA8Hcv4s).

 Combining both vocabulary management and Wikidata, Michael and Matthieu have started a chat about adding Wikidata identifiers to subject index concepts via VocBench.
 We [form much like Voltron](https://www.youtube.com/watch?v=2kkJDHRYxWM).

 ### Community

-Samu put together [a summary of our work so far](https://medium.com/@langsamu/api-parliament-uk-7b87597019a4) to share primarily with [Stephen Betts](https://twitter.com/stephenbetts) from the [NYPL](https://www.nypl.org/).
-But also the world in general.
+Samu put together [a summary of our work so far](https://medium.com/@langsamu/api-parliament-uk-7b87597019a4), primarily for sharing with [Stephen Betts](https://twitter.com/stephenbetts) from the [NYPL](https://www.nypl.org/).

 Our Liz, [Sara](https://twitter.com/sarafreis), Matt R, Dan, Matthieu, Aidan and Raphael had a call with David Sullivan from the [ONS](https://www.ons.gov.uk/).
 Davis talked about his work on training a machine learning algorithm to link keywords through [dimensional vectors](https://en.wikipedia.org/wiki/Dimensionality_reduction).
 Or, to put it another way, augmenting the ONS search with additional keywords so that relevant content is returned, without exact word matching.
 Apparently people search for murder instead of homicide.
 Who knew?
 It's good work with some interesting data to be shared.